WarioWare: Move It!: Development and release

 WarioWare: Move It! was announced during a Nintendo Direct presentation on June 21, 2023.
 The game was released worldwide for the Nintendo Switch on November 3, 2023.
 On August 21, 2023, Nintendo announced that Charles Martinet would be stepping down from voicing Wario and other characters, and confirmed his absence from Move It!.
 On November 1, 2023, it was confirmed that Kevin Afghani, who voiced Mario and Luigi in Super Mario Bros.
 Wonder, would take over the role of Wario.
 Tose assisted on development.

 Reception

 Critical response

-WarioWare: Move It! received "generally favorable" reviews, according to review aggregator Metacritic.
-On OpenCritic, the game received a "Fair" rating, with 57% of critics recommending it.
+WarioWare: Move It! received "generally favorable" reviews, according to review aggregator website Metacritic.
+On OpenCritic, the game received a "Fair" rating, with 56% of critics recommending it.
 In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.
 Nintendo Life gave the game 8/10 stars, praising the game's creativity and multiplayer but criticizing the single player options.